AnonymerNiklasistanonym/MoonpieBot/README.md

    npm run create
    ```

-   Currently the `PKGBUILD` files are not included in this step so their versions need to be renamed manually (do a simple string replace `OLD.VER.SION/NEW.VER.SION` without the `v`).

    After all versions are updated commit these changes with the message: *Prepare version for release*

 2. Create git version tag